KwintaJ/mthree-internship/README.md

 ==========
 Jan Kwinta
 ----------
-Programs created in October - November 2024 during internship at Mthree Consulting
+Programs created in October and November 2024 during internship at Mthree Consulting
 ----------
 *Java-Basics:* Overview of basic functionality